Low Glycemic Foods List | 130 Foods in PDF

 3. Low-Glycemic Grains

-Grains are versatile, nutrient-rich, healthy, easily available, and just as easy to store.
+Grains are versatile, nutrient-rich, healthy, easily available, and easy to store.

-The good news is that many of them have low glycemic levels, and you can use them to flavor different dishes without worrying about a spike in your blood sugar.
-Our top picks include the following grains and cereals.
+The good news is that many have low glycemic levels, and you can use them to flavor different dishes without worrying about a spike in your blood sugar.
+Our top picks include the following: grains and cereals.

 • Barley